BeehiveNGO/Beehive/aws/README.md

 ##Notes

-- Beehive is experimenting with using Elastic Beanstalk to host beta.beehive.ngo
+- Beehive is experimenting with using Elastic Beanstalk to host beta.beehive.ngo as a web app

 ##Auxiliary Resources